Frequently Asked Questions

 All of our teachers have experience working with children of all ages and abilities.
 Many of our teachers have college degrees and/or certifications in fields related to children, such as Education, Psychology, Social Work, and Child Development.
 The teachers are trained in child development, first-aid and CPR, and are trained to follow Texas Rising Star guidelines (above and beyond the State Standards) for licensed childcare.
 Each teacher is also trained in unique aspects of working with children with special needs.

-Emerson Academy provides two nutritious snacks a day.
-Each snack will consist of whole grains, fruit/fruit juice, vegetables, and/or proteins.
-An example snack would be whole grain Cheerios and milk or veggies with ranch dip.
+Emerson Academy provides two hot meals and one snack per day.
+Each meal will consist of whole grains, fruit/fruit juice, vegetables, and proteins.
+An example meal would be turkey sausage with biscuit or chicken alfredo with veggies.
+A snack would be whole grain Cheerios and milk or veggies with ranch dip.
 Special diets will be accommodated, but the parents are responsible for providing up to date information on dietary needs.
-Every child that is eating solid foods should bring a nutritious lunch to school daily.
 Candy and sugary drinks/sodas will not be served.